-Ithican didn’t have a reply.
+Ithican bowed his head, suddenly weary to the core.
 He could feel the refreshing iciness that hung on the Elf maiden like a cloak as it clashed up against the heat that he was radiating.
 She smiled sadly.

 Ithican cried out as the Elf maiden jerked on the chain that had suddenly wrapped itself around his neck again.
 She yanked on the choke collar once more and broke it.
 A burning hot hand clenched down on Ithican’s heart till he feared it would burst.
-The weight of his life since exile finally forced Ithican to his knees and brought him to tears -the first true tears he’d shed since his wife had died.
+The weight of betrayal finally forced Ithican to his knees and brought him to tears -the first true tears he’d shed since his wife had died in his arms.

 The Elf maiden smiled to herself with a cold expression on her beautiful face.
 She ran a delicate hand through the silently weeping Elf’s long hair.
 She looked around for a moment just letting him cry.
 Eventually he calmed.
 The Elf maiden gently reached under Ithican’s jaw and tilted his head back.
 Ithican offered no resistance and stared at her like a lost child.

 “No.” Ithican pulled away from her cold touch causing his fever to spike once more.
 “I can’t hide in a dream or trace or whatever you want to call this.”